derek/node-yql/README.md

 node-yql
 ========

-node-yql is a YQL client for NodeJS
+node-yql is a YQL client for node.js

 What is YQL?